Thread Pitch Identifier Skip to main content

 Frequently Asked Questions

 Real-world threads are manufactured to tolerances, not exact nominal dimensions.
-A 1/2-13 UNC bolt has a nominal major diameter of 0.5000" but the actual diameter can range from 0.4985" to 0.4876" depending on the class of fit.
-Worn threads, plating thickness, and caliper measurement technique all add variation.
-The identifier uses tolerance bands, not exact values, which is why it returns a confidence percentage rather than a simple yes/no match.
+Worn threads, plating thickness, damage, thread class, and caliper technique all add variation.
+The identifier uses broad tolerance bands, not licensed class-of-fit tables, which is why it returns a confidence score rather than an acceptance result.

 NPT threads are tapered at 1 degree 47 minutes (3/4 inch per foot).
 If you measure the OD at two points along the thread length and get different readings, it's tapered (NPT).
 NPS (straight pipe) threads have the same OD everywhere.
 The thread pitch (TPI) is identical for NPT and NPS at the same nominal size.
 NPT is used for pressure-sealing connections; NPS is used for mechanical joints like conduit couplings.